-Hearing loss in one ear is a widespread issue and deserves as much attention as other hearing impairments, both unilateral and bilateral.
+Hearing loss in one ear is a widespread issue and deserves as much attention as other hearing impairments.

 In this quick read blog post, we discuss: